David-LeK/vietnamese-historical-events/timelines_en.md

 *   **1777:** Nguyen Hue advanced to attack Gia Dinh, annihilating almost all of the Nguyen lords' forces.
 Lord Nguyen Phuc Thuan and the new king Nguyen Phuc Duong were both captured and killed.
 Nguyen Anh (nephew of the Nguyen lord) escaped to Tho Chau island.
 *   **1778:** Nguyen Nhac proclaimed himself Central Emperor, established the era name Thai Duc, and built his capital at Hoang De Citadel (the former Do Ban).
 *   **1782:** Nguyen Anh recaptured Gia Dinh.
+*   **1782:** In Dang Ngoai (the North), the 'Revolt of the Palace Guards' broke out.
+The rebellious guards further weakened the Trinh lords' court, creating favorable conditions for the later advance of the Tay Son army to the North.
 *   **1783:** Nguyen Hue and Nguyen Lu led troops to attack; Nguyen Anh was again defeated and had to flee to Siam (Thailand) to seek aid.
 *   **Jul.
 1784:** 50,000 Siamese troops (20,000 naval, 30,000 land) led by Chao Tseng and Chao Sương, along with Nguyen Anh, invaded Gia Dinh.
 *   **Jan.
 19, 1785:** Battle of Rach Gam - Xoai Mut.
 Nguyen Hue set up an ambush, crushed the Siamese army, annihilating almost the entire invading force.
 Nguyen Anh had to flee to Siam again.